-3. What data will you use to inform your assessment of the impact of the proposal on protected groups of service users and/or staff?

-Identify the main sources of evidence, both quantitative and qualitative, that supports your analysis.
-Please include any gaps and how you will address these

-This could include, for example, data on the Council's workforce, equalities profile of service users, recent surveys, research, results of relevant consultations, Haringey Borough Profile, Haringey Joint Strategic Needs Assessment and any other sources of relevant information, local, regional or national.
-For restructures, please complete the restructure EqIA which is available on the HR pages.

-Protected group Service users Staff
+3. Data

-Sex There is no national or regional N/a

-data available relating directly to

-fuel poverty.
-Haringey borough

-profile data has been utilised.
+Sex.
+There is no national or regional data available relating directly to fuel poverty.
+Haringey borough profile data has been utilised.

-Gender There is no national or regional N/a

-Reassignment data available relating directly to

-fuel poverty.
-Haringey borough

-profile data has been utilised.
+Gender Reassignment.
+There is no national or regional data available relating directly to fuel poverty.
+Haringey borough profile data has been utilised.

-Age BEIS Fuel poverty statistics N/a

-Haringey Borough Profile
+Age.
+BEIS Fuel poverty statistics Haringey Borough Profile

-Disability Haringey Borough profile and N/a

-Institute for Fiscal Studies

-(2018), 'Living standards,

-poverty and inequality in the UK:
+Disability.
+Haringey Borough profile and Institute for Fiscal Studies (2018), 'Living standards, poverty and inequality in the UK: 2018'

-2018'

-Race & Ethnicity Haringey Borough Profile N/a

-BEIS Ethnicity facts and figures

-Fuel Poverty data
+Race & Ethnicity.
+Haringey Borough Profile BEIS Ethnicity facts and figures Fuel Poverty data

-Sexual Orientation There is no national or regional N/a

-data available relating directly to

-fuel poverty.
-Haringey borough

-profile data has been utilised.
+Sexual Orientation.
+There is no national or regional data available relating directly to fuel poverty.
+Haringey borough profile data has been utilised.

-Religion or Belief There is no national or regional N/a

-(or No Belief) data available relating directly to

-fuel poverty.
-Haringey borough

-profile data has been utilised.
+Religion or Belief (or No Belief) There is no national or regional data available relating directly to fuel poverty.
+Haringey borough profile data has been utilised.

-Pregnancy & There is no national or regional N/a

-Maternity data available relating directly to

-fuel poverty.
-Haringey borough

-profile data has been utilised.
+Pregnancy & Maternity There is no national or regional data available relating directly to fuel poverty.
+Haringey borough profile data has been utilised.

-Marriage and Civil There is no national or regional N/a

-Partnership data available relating directly to

-fuel poverty.
-Haringey borough

-profile data has been utilised.
+Marriage and Civil Partnership There is no national or regional data available relating directly to fuel poverty.
+Haringey borough profile data has been utilised.

-Outline the key findings of your data analysis.
-Which groups are disproportionately affected by the proposal?
-How does this compare with the impact on wider service users and/or the borough's demographic profile?
-Have any inequalities been identified?

-Explain how you will overcome this within the proposal.

-Further information on how to do data analysis can be found in the guidance.
+Outline of Findings of data analysis.
 Summary of Key Findings